A Quest for Simbilis

 A Quest for Simbilis is a novel by Michael Shea published in 1974.

 Plot summary

-A Quest for Simbilis is a novel in which the plot is a sequel to Jack Vance's The Eyes of the Overworld (a.k.a.
-Cugel the Clever).
+A Quest for Simbilis is a novel in which the plot is a sequel to Jack Vance's The Eyes of the Overworld (which has also been published as Cugel the Clever).

 Reception

 Dave Langford reviewed A Quest for Simbilis for White Dwarf #74, and stated that "Vance can be relied on for unwavering polish, but tends to recycle old plot elements; Shea, though more rough-hewn, adds innovations plus a touch of true, murky hellfire from an imagination fuelled by Hieronymus Bosch."